-- Rethinking Your Drinking During COVID-19: Peer Health Educators (PHEs) develop and distribute an interactive pdf to explore substance use changes which may have occurred during the pandemic and to connect students with support resources available. - National Hazing Prevention Week/ National Gordie Day: The Gordie Center hosts National Gordie Day events each year to raise awareness of the risks and symptoms of alcohol overdose and to encourage students to be active bystanders. - Take Back the Night Week: Each April, student organizations hold a week of programming to raise awareness about sexual assault and sexual violence.
-In the past, programming has included a march, rally, and speak-out for survivors of sexual violence.
-The Women's Center supports the student organizers of TBTN.
-In 2021, the Women's Center also hosted several online panels. - 4th Year 5k: The Peer Health Educators (PHE) coordinate the 4th Year 5K to raise awareness of normative health behaviors and provide a positive tradition for students to participate in as part of the UVA community. - Grounds for Discussion Peer Theatre: This is a student-directed and student-performed theatrical production held every year for first-year students.
+- Community of Care 5k: The Peer Health Educators (PHE) coordinate an annual 5K to raise awareness of normative health behaviors and provide a positive tradition for students to participate in as part of the UVA community. - Grounds for Discussion Peer Theater: This is a student-directed and studentperformed theatrical production held every year for first-year students.
 Skits focus on the issues and decisions facing first-year students, which include roommate disagreements, high-risk drinking, the honor code, eating disorders, and sexual assault.
-Residence hall discussions with resident assistants follow the performance.

-- Training for New Faculty and Teaching Assistants (TAs): Each fall and spring, new faculty and teaching assistants receive information on how to help a student in distress as part of faculty and teaching assistant orientation.
-Courses that explore substance misuse issues include Concepts in Peer Health Education, Substance Abuse in Society, Contemporary Health Issues, Peer Alcohol Education, and Personal Development. - Training for Study Abroad Faculty and Students: In May and December, specific training on alcohol/drug misuse prevention and intervention is provided to faculty leading and students attending study abroad trips.
-Note that all student travel to/ from, and activities at, international destinations for University-related purposes was suspended through May 2021 due to the COVID-19 pandemic.
+Residence hall discussions with resident assistants follow the performance. - Training for New Faculty and Teaching Assistants: Each fall and spring, new faculty and teaching assistants receive information on how to help a student in distress as part of faculty and teaching assistant orientation.
+Courses that explore substance misuse issues include Concepts in Peer Health Education, Substance Abuse in Society, Contemporary Health Issues, Peer Alcohol Education, and Personal Development. - Training for Study Abroad Faculty and Students: In May and December, specific training on alcohol/drug misuse prevention and intervention is provided to faculty leading and to students attending study abroad trips.